ASelimK/soft-error-reliability-tinyml/README.md

 ___
 ![figure-4-indicated](https://github.com/user-attachments/assets/4799ff38-61bd-419c-8dff-a0e88318aecc)
 ___
-## About the Paper - Soft Error Reliability Assessment of TinyML Algorithms Executing on Embedded Devices
+## About the Paper - Soft Error Reliability Assessment of TinyML Algorithms on STM32 Microcontroller
 ### Abstract of the Paper
 _Ultra-low-power and low-cost microcontrollers are converging with the recently popular concept of Tiny Machine